 Since our inception, inflation has not had a material effect on our operations.
-We had no material commitments for capital expenses as of June 30, 2007.
+We had no material commitments for capital expenses as of September 30, 2007.

-The following table represents our contractual obligations and commitments at December 31, 2006 (in thousands of U.S. dollars) as there were no material changes during the six month period ended June 30, 2007:
+The following table represents our contractual obligations and commitments at December 31, 2006 (in thousands of U.S. dollars) as there were no material changes during the nine month period ended September 30, 2007:

-1-3 4-5

-Less tl ıan 1 year years years More th nan 5 years Total
+Less than 1 year 1-3 years 4-5 years More than 5 years Total

-Englert Lease (1) \$ 111 \$ 229 \$ 89 \$ \$ 429
+Englert Lease (1) \$ 111 \$ 229 \$ 89 \$ - \$ 429

 Maplewood Lease (2) 223 733 778 268 2,002

 McGill License (3) 311 725 493 1,529

 OHSU License (4)

 GSK (4)

 Total \$ 645 \$1,687 \$1,360 \$ 268 \$3,960

-- In April 2004, we entered into a lease for our facilities in RTP.
+- (1) In April 2004, we entered into a lease for facilities in RTP.
 Amounts shown assume the maximum amounts due under the lease.
 This facility has now been subleased to another company that is responsible for payments until June 30, 2008; however, in the event of their default Adherex would become responsible for the obligation.
-In addition, Adherex is contractually obligated under the lease until August 31, 2010. - (2) In August 2005, we entered into a lease for new office and laboratory facilities in RTP.
+Adherex is contractually obligated under the lease until August 31, 2010. - (2) In August 2005, we entered into a lease for new office and laboratory facilities in RTP.
 Amounts shown assume the maximum amounts due under the lease.
-We received lease and capital inducements to enter into the lease, including a 50 percent discount for the first 24 months of the 84-month lease term and capital inducements with a fair market value of \$0.5 million.

-- (3) Research obligations shown.
+We received lease and capital inducements to enter into the lease, including a 50 percent discount for the first 24 months of the 84-month lease term and capital inducements with a fair market value of \$0.5 million. - (3) Research obligations shown.
 Royalty payments, which are contingent on sales, are not included. - (4) Royalty and milestone payments that we may be required to pay, which are contingent on sales or progress of clinical trials, are not included.

-On March 31, 2007 we purchased from GSK all of their remaining buy-back options under our Development and License Agreement for \$1.0 million.
-Under the terms of this agreement, if we file an NDA with the FDA, we will be required to pay a development milestone of \$5.0 million to GSK.
-Depending upon whether the NDA is approved by the FDA and whether eniluracil becomes a commercial success, we may be required to pay up to an additional \$70.0 million in development and sales milestones for the initially approved indication, plus double-digit royalties based on annual net sales.
-If we pursue other indications, we may be required to pay up to an additional \$15 million to GSK per FDA-approved indication.
+On March 31, 2007 we purchased from GSK all of their remaining eniluracil buy-back options under our Development and License Agreement for \$1.0 million.
+Under the terms of this agreement, if we file a New Drug Application ("NDA") with the Food and Drug Administration ("FDA"), we will be required to pay a development milestone of \$5.0 million to GSK.
+Depending upon whether the NDA is approved by the FDA and whether eniluracil becomes a commercial success, we might be required to pay up to an additional \$70.0 million in development and sales milestones for the initially approved indication, plus double-digit royalties based on annual net sales.
+We are also required to pay up to \$15.0 million to GSK for each FDA-approved indication.